 - Rhinos have thick skin but can still get sunburnt!

-- Black rhinos are the third biggest of the five types of rhino.
+- Black rhinos are the third biggest of the five types of rhinos.

 - They also love eating plants.
 Up to 220 different kinds!
 You will often find a black rhino grazing in the grassland.

 - Not all rhinos have two horns.
 The black, white, and Sumatran rhino has two horns.
 However, the Javan and famous Indian rhinoceros only have one each.

-The densest population of black rhinos live in Eastern Africa in Tanzania.
+The densest population of black rhinos lives in Eastern Africa in Tanzania.

 The black rhino, Diceros bicornis, is classified as critically endangered on the IUCN red list.

 Explore more animals photographs as this ‘black rhino stands in grassland’ discover our African wild animals portfolio.
 Discover the beautiful scenery of the African desert.
 All our nature photos you can purchase as photo wall art prints or as a stock photo license.